upcrob/upcrob.github.io/jotp-tutorial.md

 # OWASP jOTP Demo

+IMPORTANT: These instructions are only applicable for 1.x versions of jOTP.
+Later major versions use a different API and are configured differently.

 <!-- 3/20/2014 -->

 OWASP jOTP is a one-time-use password token service.
 For an overview of this application, see the [OWASP jOTP Overview](jotp-overview).
 Below is a quick walkthrough for setting up jOTP and a sample app that uses it as part of its authentication backend.